DarknessLivesOn/character_detector/README.md

 ************************************************* FILES **********************************************************
 ******************************************************************************************************************

-1. conv.lua : Model description and Training is done using this file.
+1. conv.lua/conv_cuda.lua : Model description and Training is done using this file.
 Training dataset is originally taken from http://www.ee.surrey.ac.uk/CVSSP/demos/chars74k/.
 And it is then modified accordinaly, the one used for training and validation can be found here.
 Training: https://www.dropbox.com/s/rt0brmr9vvre1ga/newnewtrain.t7?dl=0
 Validation: https://www.dropbox.com/s/a0l7xxoc00cs83l/newnewval.t7?dl=0

+conv_cuda.lua runs the network on gpu while conv.lua runs it on cpu.

-2. trained_net.pt: Already trained network
+2. trained_net.pt/trained_net_cuda.pt: Already trained network.
+The cuda one uses 3 layer network.

-3. run.lua : For using an image 'test.png' as input to pretrained network.
+3. run.lua/run_cuda.lua : For using an image 'test.png' as input to pretrained network.

 4. temp.txt : random output result file obtained using the validation dataset.